Voting whilst in prison

 - By proxy – this means someone you choose will be allowed to vote for you.
 A proxy voter’s poll card will be sent to the person you choose to do this.

-If you are eligible because you have been released on HDC or are in the community on ROTL you can vote by postal or proxy from the address you are release to but not from prison.
-You may also vote by attending a polling station as long as it meets the conditions of your release.
+If you are eligible because you have been released on HDC or are in the community on ROTL you can vote by post or by proxy from the address you are released to but not from the prison address.

-You will need to complete an application if you want to vote by post or by proxy.
-You should ask staff for the correct form and for help with completing the form if you need it.
 The deadline to get this application to your local Electoral Registration Office is usually 11 working days before the election.

 Prisoner voting and human rights